ErichHeinemann/MiniWI/MINI-WI-ESP32/readme.md

 There was no need to cut the cardboard-role from top to bottom!

 Step 1:
-Cut the cardboard-role to Your prefered length ( use Your hands to get a good length, hold it like a flute and find the length which looks good. )
+Cut the cardboard-role to Your prefered length ( use Your hands to get a good length and don´t forget the reserved place/area for the ESP32 and other modules, hold it like a flute and find the length which looks good. )

 Step 2: ( optional )
-Wrap the adhesive film around it, leaf top and bottom open
+Wrap the adhesive film around it, leave top and bottom open

 Step 3:
 Find the best places for the captive sensors.
 Hold the pipe like You would hold it for playing it as a flute or oboe etc.
 Mark the position of Your fingers.
 Keep in mind, the pinkys will get 2 sensors, don´t spread Your pinky to much to reach out to the second hole.
-As the sesors are captive sensors, there has to be enough space between the fingers and sensors.
+As the sensors are captive sensors, there has to be enough space between the fingers and sensors.
 Sensors for the left pinkys should be wider, for the right-hand pinkys it should be more narrow to be able to get both with the pinky at once.

 Step 4: